RogerPlaBallus/BALL-GAME/README.md

 1. Click START to begin.
 2. The white sphere in the center shoots lasers at enemies automatically.
-3. Enemies move towards you - avoid contact or you'll take damage.
+3. Enemies move towards you - avoid contact or you'll DIE.
 4. Use money earned from kills to buy upgrades in the upgrade window.
 5. Survive all enemies in each level to progress.
-6. SURVIVE!
+6. Reach level 20 and win!

 ## Features